matiasrodlo/maximus/README.md

 The work explored prompt structure, image conditioning, camera motion, and lighting continuity, and how they affect visual coherence across a multi-shot sequence.

-I explored Vizcom and FLUX for concept imagery and Kling AI, Google Veo, Runway, and Wan for video synthesis, staging Maximus across three contexts.
+I explored Vizcom and FLUX for concept imagery and Kling AI, Google Veo, Runway, and Wan for video synthesis.

 ![Maximus trailer](media/maximus-trailer.gif)